History of British Columbia: From fur trade districts to colonies (1821–1858)

 By 1843 the Hudson's Bay Company operated numerous posts in the Columbia Department, including Fort Vancouver, Fort George (Astoria), Fort Nisqually, Fort Umpqua, Fort Langley, Fort Colville, Fort Okanogan, Fort Kamloops, Fort Alexandria, Flathead Post, Kootanae House, Fort Boise, Fort Hall, Fort Simpson, Fort Taku, Fort McLoughlin (in Milbanke Sound), Fort Stikine, as well as a number of others.

 A very high degree of linguistic variation occurs in BC; a response to this was the development of a trade jargon, Chinook Jargon.
 Not a complete language, it was used in trade, governance, and some early writings, for example, hymns.

 Fort Victoria was established as a trading post in 1843, both as a means to protect HBC interests, as well as to assert British claims to Vancouver Island and the adjacent Gulf Islands.
 The Gulf Islands and Strait of Juan de Fuca are the access point to Puget Sound as well as a fallback position in preparation for the "worst-case" scenario settlement of the dispute, in the face of manifest destiny.
 Increasing numbers of American settlers arriving on the Oregon Trail gave rise to the Oregon boundary dispute.
 The Hudson's Bay Company dominated and controlled all territory north of the Columbia River.
 The British position was that a fair division of the Columbia District was a boundary at the Columbia River.

-In 1844, the United States Democratic Party asserted that the U.S. had a legitimate claim to the entire Columbia District or Oregon Country, but President James Polk was prepared to draw the border along the 49th parallel, the longstanding U.S. proposal.
+In 1844, the United States Democratic Party asserted that the US had a legitimate claim to the entire Columbia District or Oregon Country, but President James Polk was prepared to draw the border along the 49th parallel, the longstanding US proposal.
 When the British rejected this offer, Polk broke off negotiations, and American expansionists reasserted the claim, coining slogans (most famously "Fifty-Four Forty or Fight!").
 With the outbreak of the Mexican–American War diverting attention and resources, Polk was again prepared to compromise.
 The Oregon boundary dispute was settled in 1846 Treaty of Washington.
 The terms of the agreement established the border between British North America and the United States at the 49th parallel from the Rocky Mountains to the sea, the original American proposal, with all of Vancouver Island retained as British territory.